 Billion Baby Turtles New Initiative Fund

-Proposals will only be accepted from organizations working in developing countries.
+Proposals will only be accepted from non-profit organizations working in developing countries.
 Community-based organizations working on species or populations listed as endangered or critically endangered will receive preference.

 Pre-proposals will be accepted until January 15th, 2019.
 Download the pre-proposal form below.

 Applicants will be notified by February 15th about submitting a full proposal.
 Up to five projects will be selected for full proposals.

 Full proposals will be due by March 15th, 2019.

 Those selected for full proposals will have meetings scheduled to discuss their applications after the submission date, either at the International Sea Turtle Symposium in Charleston or by phone/Skype if not attending.

 Final decisions will be made by April 15th, 2019.

 Grants may be renewed upon completion of reporting and depending upon successful completion of project deliverables.